micropython/micropython/docs/esp32/quickref.rst

     :alt: Adafruit Feather HUZZAH board
     :width: 640px

-The Adafruit Feather HUZZAH board (image attribution: Adafruit).
+The Espressif ESP32 Development Board (image attribution: Adafruit).

 Below is a quick reference for ESP32-based boards.
 If it is your first time working with this board please consider reading the following sections first: